Legends Field

-Legends Field is a baseball park in Kansas City, Kansas, located in the Kansas City neighborhood of Piper.
+Legends Field is a baseball park in Kansas City, Kansas, located in the neighborhood of Piper.
 It is the home of the Kansas City Monarchs of the American Association of Professional Baseball.
-It was formerly home of the Kansas City Wizards (now Sporting Kansas City) of Major League Soccer.
+It was formerly the home of the Kansas City Wizards (now Sporting Kansas City) in Major League Soccer (MLS) and briefly home to the Kansas City Current of the National Women's Soccer League (NWSL) in their inaugural year.
 It is located in the Village West area at 1800 Village West Parkway.
 Many local area High School teams, including Bonner Springs High School, in their annual Butch Foster Memorial Baseball Classic play at the ballpark.
 It has been used for concerts and some community events.

 Description

 The ballpark was originally named after CommunityAmerica Credit Union, a Kansas City area financial institution, which held naming rights to the park from 2002 to 2017.
 The reported dimensions of CommunityAmerica are 300 ft down the left field line (with an 18 ft wall, affectionately known as "the Little Green Monster"), 411 ft to left center, 396 ft to dead center, 409 ft to right center, and 328 ft down the right field line.
 Walls are about five feet high, with the exception of the Little Green Monster and the bullpen area in left center.
 The walls are about 10 ft high at the bullpens, which are in center field and add a few extra angles and contours to the outfield.
 The playing and seating areas are completely surrounded by a 25 ft wide concourse.
 With the addition of bleacher seats in 2008, the park has 6,537 fixed seats, though its capacity (including the concourse, picnic area, right field grass berm, and center field party area) is usually considered over 7,500.